Camp Lejeune Prostate Cancer Lawsuits

 The Chemicals in the Water

-While the water was contaminated with around 70 different chemicals, some of the primary contaminants found in the water included:
+While the water was contaminated with around 70 different chemicals, some of the most dangerous contaminants found in the water included:

 Tetrachloroethylene and Trichloroethylene